Notice of Privacy Practices

 - Follow the terms of the Notice that is currently in effect

-- Notify you in the event of a breach of your unsecured Protected Health Information
+- Notify you following a breach of your unsecured Protected Health Information, as required by 45 CFR Part 164 Subpart D

 We reserve the right to change the terms of this Notice and to make the new provisions effective for all PHI that we maintain.
 If we make a material change to this Notice, we will post the revised Notice on our website and make it available upon request.